 The volume Pearcey mentions that was written by Mollencott is ominously titled, Omnigender.
 Rather than quoting from it, Pearcey quotes a line excerpted from a book review of it.
 The reviewer of the book, highlighting Mollencott’s support for women’s ordination, says this:

 “Arguments against women’s ordination need wholesale revamping since we do not know for sure now what a woman is.”

 Apparently the argument against having only two genders — male and female — serves as a polemic against the idea of having only one gender be eligible for ordination.

 In other words, the idea of “omnigender” pertains to the issue of women’s ordination, not just sexuality and sexual orientation.

 Now let me share some background information.
 I met Virginia Mollencott in 1998 and heard her preach, and, believe me, her delivery is excellent.
 She stood out, in my opinion, as by far the best speaker at the Harvard women’s conference.

 If ever there was a time that I doubled over in compassion, it was then.
-In fact, I have never quite recovered from the knowledge of what she went through and the failure of the Christian community to care for a little girl.
+In fact, I have never quite recovered from the knowledge of what she went through and the failure of the Christian community to care for a precious girl.

-My point is that people’s sense of “authentic self” is intertwined not only with philosophical underpinnings, but also with their pain and lived experiences.
+What I am trying to say is that people’s sense of “authentic self” is intertwined not only with philosophical underpinnings, but also with their pain and lived experiences.